 We are members of the Baptist Union of Great Britain, the London Baptist Association and the Evangelical Alliance.
 We also have good relationships with churches of other denominations in our locality.

 Due to the Coronvirus our normal services have been disrupted.
-No offering is taken at the service; should you wish to make an offering, please do so direct to our bank account.
+There is a receptacle at the church for offerings which can be used before, during or after the service to drop off your offering; you can do also make an offering direct to our bank account.